shabnammirzoeva/Sprint-Planning-Notes/README.md

 - <strike> PL - Update policy 71660 #393PL: Issue with the agent IDs #359 </strike>
 - SE: generate the excel invoice for Skatteverket #391
 - <strike> IT: Move from "terminated" to "failed payments" #382 </strike>
+- <strike> Ingress and infra #365 </strike>
-- [IN PROGRESS]FE: Configure BO to support new C4C countries #396.
-Almost completed.
+- [IN PROGRESS] FE: Configure BO to support new C4C countries #396. _Almost completed.
 Final configurations left to implement this week.
-Will require half a day for Tommy.
+Will require half a day for Tommy._
 - [ON HOLD] Operational DE - pending actions #334  @Liang Hiah, to get back to us on the missing info for order # 54140.
 - [IN PROGRESS] [DE] Consumer paid 2x for initial payment using SEPA #375.
 The issue with this consumer is resolved, however, the bug is still being investigated.--- [IN PROGRESS] Test: Paypal Activation #162.
 First round of successful tests completed.
-Plan to run one round of additional tests, after IT Demo, before closing the ticket.[IN PROGRESS]  FE: new temp UI for internal AaaS #350 [IN PROGRESS] Better Tracking of Payment Failures (Phase 1 of Resillient Schedulling) #81
+Plan to run one round of additional tests, after IT Demo, before closing the ticket.
+- [IN PROGRESS]  FE: new temp UI for internal AaaS #350 [IN PROGRESS] Better Tracking of Payment Failures (Phase 1 of Resillient Schedulling) #81